cdibbs/linq2ldap/readme.md

 https://medium.com/bluekiri/code-coverage-in-vsts-with-xunit-coverlet-and-reportgenerator-be2a64cd9c2f

+If not using Visual Studio Code, please see .vscode/tasks.json for examples to run the build and tests.

 [banner]: https://github.com/cdibbs/linq2ldap/blob/master/resources/header.svg "The only way to discover the limits of the possible is to go beyond them into the impossible. - Arthur C. Clarke"
 [1]: https://github.com/cdibbs/linq2ldap/blob/master/Linq2Ldap/Specification.cs#L42